arosecra/brooke/README.md

 	- disable download button if already downloaded

 	- convert settings to a Record<string, any>, create an interface for what the value is supposed to be (string, etc)

-	- make orator global / injectable. just a part of the state?  separate component?

 	- add wakelock while orating

-	- add offline or geo check to see if download is available
+	- add network interface check to see if we're on wifi / wired before we download
-		- and/or add background sync or fetch support for download
+		- maybe also location check

 	- add protocol handling for .cbt.gz files